 Where to find student jobs

-HuskyJobs is an online job database with hundreds of student positions posted annually.
+Handshake is a recruiting platform enabling students and alumni to connect with a network of employers searching for employees and interns.
 Other departments post positions on their own websites.
 Check out the Student Employment handout for a listing of common campus employers.

 Making the most of your student job

 How will you talk about your student work experience?
-We created a Student Employee Resources Canvas site to help you articulate the value of your on-campus job, so you can learn how to effectively share out your skills.
+We created the Husky Experience Toolkit for Student Employees to help you articulate the value of your on-campus job, so you can learn how to effectively share out your skills.

 What qualifies me to work on campus and how many hours should I expect?